Downtown Improvement District Implementation

 This State Statute specifies minimum accountability and reporting requirements for all Municpal Service Districts/BIDs in North Carolina.

-The service provider will be required to solicit opinions, feedback and input bi-annually regarding the effectiveness of BID services and report to City Council annually (at minimum) on the needs of the service district, completed projects and pending projects.
+The service provider will be required to solicit opinions, feedback and input bi-annually regarding the effectiveness of District services and report to City Council annually (at minimum) on the needs of the service district, completed projects and pending projects.
 The service provider will also provide written reports to the City Manager's Office and Downtown Commission on a quarterly basis.